Behind the Lines:

 Carol Berkin is an American historian and author specializing in women's role in American colonial history.
 Carol Berkin is Presidential Professor of History, Emerita, of Baruch College & The Graduate Center, CUNY.
 She received her B.A. from Barnard College and her PhD from Columbia University where her dissertation received the Bancroft Award in 1972.
 She has worked as a historical commentator for several television documentaries, most notably PBS's Dolley Madison: America’s First Lady.

-David Waldsteicher -
+David Waldsteicher - 2:00 PM to 3:00 PM

 The Odyssey of Phillis Wheatley